Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Magnitude-aided CSI feedback Framework

 \subsection{Loss Function Redesign}

-The most common loss function to evaluate the CSI discrepancy is the CSI MSE.
-Hence, it is intuitive to design a naive loss function as follows:
+Considering the MSE loss function, it may be intuitive to simply rewrite the loss function as follows:

-As shown in Eq. (\ref{loss_MSE_direct}), to calculate the loss between the true and estimated CSI, sinusoidal functions are required to act as activation functions.
-However, the presence of infinitely many and shallow local minima of sinusoidal functions causes training difficulties \cite{TTW}.
+This means that $|\mathbf{H}|$ and $\measuredangle{\mathbf{H}}$ are used as encoder network input variables whereas their estimates are the decoder network output variables.
+However, the presence of infinitely many and shallow local minima of sinusoidal functions $\sin(\cdot)$ and $\cos(\cdot)$ often lead to training difficulties \cite{TTW}.
+To overcome this problem, the authors in \cite{CoCsiNet} recently proposed a weighted MDPP loss function

-Recently, the authors in \cite{CoCsiNet} designed a network with an MDPP loss function to avoid training difficulties and reconstruct the original CSI phases.
-The loss function is

-where $\measuredangle{\mathbf{H}}$ and $\measuredangle{\mathbf{\hat{H}}}$ denote the true and estimated phases in radians, respectively.
-The original phase discrepancy was weighted by the true CSI magnitude.
-To do so, the network can capture the underlying features of the critical phases associated with greater magnitudes.
-However, the loss function is not equivalent to our final goal, i.e., the MSE of complex CSI.
+which still uses $|\mathbf{H}|$ and $\measuredangle{\mathbf{H}}$ as input and output variables. where $\measuredangle{\mathbf{H}}$ and $\measuredangle{\mathbf{\hat{H}}}$ denote the true and estimated phases, respectively.
+By weighting the original phase discrepancy with the true CSI magnitude, this new loss function helps capture the underlying features of the critical phases associated with CSI coefficents with dominant magnitudes.
+However, the loss function is not equivalent to our final goal for minimizing MSE of DL CSI.
+We now propose a reparamterization of the same MSE loss function during training.
+Instead of changing the loss function, we can overcome the training problem of directly parameterization in Eq. (\ref{loss_MSE_direct}).
+Instead, recognizing that only the wrapped phases of $\measuredangle{\mathbf{H}}$ are of interest, we replace $\measuredangle{\mathbf{H}}$ with $\mathbf{Cos}$ and $\mathbf{A}$ via the following reparameterization:

-To achieve this and to avoid the training problem of Eq. (\ref{loss_MSE_direct}), a sinusoidal magnitude-dependent phase (SMDP) loss function is proposed by replacing the phase inputs (i.e., $\measuredangle{\mathbf{H}}$) with sinusoidal inputs (i.e., $\mathbf{Sin}$ and $\mathbf{Cos}$).